jg-rp/python-liquid2/docs/migration.md

 - Template tag analysis (analyzing tokens instead of a syntax tree) has not been implemented, but can be if there is a demand.
 - Liquid Babel used to allow simple, zero-argument filters in the arguments to the `translate` tag.
 The `translate` tag bundled in to Liquid2 does not allow the use of filters here.
 - There's no Django template backend or Flask extension for Python Liquid2.
 Open an issue if these are things that would be useful to you.
 - The [Liquid JSONPath](https://github.com/jg-rp/liquid-jsonpath) project has not yet been ported to Python Liquid2.
-Open an issue if yuo'd like to see JSONPath syntax added to Liquid2.
+Open an issue if you'd like to see JSONPath syntax added to Liquid2.

 ## API changes